Comprehensive ESRD Care Model

-On January 31, 2013, the Centers for Medicare & Medicaid Services (CMS) released a call for applications to participate in the testing of the new Comprehensive End-Stage Renal Disease (ESRD) Care model.
-Through this new initiative, CMS will partner with groups of health care providers and suppliers – ESRD Seamless Care Organizations (ESCOs) - to test and evaluate a new model of payment and care delivery specific to Medicare beneficiaries with ESRD.
-The goals of the Model are to improve beneficiary health outcomes and reduce per capita Medicare expenditures.
+In 2013, the Centers for Medicare & Medicaid Services (CMS) announced the CMS Innovation Center will test a new Comprehensive End-Stage Renal Disease (ESRD) Care model.
+Through this new initiative, CMS will partner with groups of health care providers and suppliers – ESRD Seamless Care Organizations (ESCOs) – to test and evaluate a new model of payment and care delivery specific to Medicare beneficiaries with ESRD.
+The goals of the model are to improve beneficiary health outcomes and reduce per capita Medicare expenditures.

 Improving Care for Beneficiaries with ESRD

 Beneficiaries with ESRD have significant care needs.
-In 2010, beneficiaries with ESRD constituted 1.3% of the Medicare population and accounted for an estimated 7.5% of total Medicare spending, totaling over $20 billion.
+In 2010, beneficiaries with ESRD constituted 1.3 percent of the Medicare population and accounted for an estimated 7.5 percent of total Medicare spending, totaling over $20 billion.
 These high costs are often the result of underlying disease complications and multiple co-morbidities, which often lead to high rates of hospital admission and readmissions, as well as a mortality rate that is much higher than the general Medicare population.

-Because of these complex health needs, beneficiaries often require to visit multiple providers and follow multiple care plans, which can be challenging for beneficiaries if care is not coordinated.
-Through enhanced care coordination, these beneficiaries will have a more patient-centered care experience, which will ultimately, improve health outcomes.
+These complex health needs often require beneficiaries to visit multiple providers and follow multiple care plans, which can be challenging for beneficiaries if care is not coordinated.
+Through enhanced care coordination, these beneficiaries will have a more person-centered care experience, which will ultimately improve health outcomes and beneficiary satisfaction.

-The Innovation Center was created by the Affordable Care Act to test innovative payment and service delivery models to reduce program expenditures while preserving or enhancing the quality of care.
-The Innovation Center evaluates models of payment and service delivery for their effectiveness in improving the care offered to beneficiaries of Medicare, Medicaid, and the Children’s Health Insurance Program; improve the health of those beneficiaries; and lower expenditures to those programs.
+The CMS Innovation Center was created by the Affordable Care Act to test innovative payment and service delivery models to reduce program expenditures while preserving or enhancing the quality of care.
+The CMS Innovation Center evaluates models of payment and service delivery for their effectiveness in improving the care offered to beneficiaries of Medicare, Medicaid, and the Children’s Health Insurance Program; improving the health of those beneficiaries; and lowering expenditures to those programs.

 Participating Organizations – Improved Care Through Collaboration